thomasbattram/thesis/index/thesis.knit.md

 It may be that certain regulatory mechanisms are more important to phenotypic differences between individuals.
 By analysing datasets such as the EWAS Catalog, it might be possible to identify which regions may be more important and further, it could be used to identify novel mediating factors between traits.

 The number of traits each CpG associated with was fairly even across chromosomes (__Figure \@ref(fig:traits-manhattan)__).
-There were five CpGs that associated with more than ten traits, cg01940273 _-_, cg05575921 _AHRR_, cg00574958 _CPT1A_, cg17901584 _DHCR24_, cg06500161 _ABCG1_. cg06500161 _ABCG1_ associated with more traits than any other site - 71 traits.
+There were five CpGs that associated with more than ten traits, cg01940273 _-_, cg05575921 _AHRR_, cg00574958 _CPT1A_, cg17901584 _DHCR24_, cg06500161 _ABCG1_. cg06500161 _ABCG1_ was associated with more traits than any other site - 71 traits.
 These correspond mostly to metabolites, weight-related traits, and type two diabetes.

 (ref:traits-manhattan-cap) __Number of unique traits associated with DNA methylation at each CpG__.
 Sites associated with more than 10 unique traits are highlighted in orange and labelled.